CindyB/ITextSharpExploration/README.md

 # ITextSharpExploration
-This repo contains some exploration with ITextSharp library
+This repo contains some explorations with ITextSharp library